 Following centrifugation, the serum is at the top layer of the tube.
 With a pipette, aspirate the serum, making sure to get just the serum while keeping both layers well divided and stable.

 Transfer the serum into a new microtube and it is ready to be used in biochemical analyses.
+The serum can be stored in ice while it wait to start the biochemical analyses.

 If the serum will not be used immediately, it can be frozen at -18°C for up to approximately 3 months.